learning-software-engineering/learning-software-engineering.github.io/Topics/Planning_Meetings.md

 ### Effective Discussion Management

-The key to effective discussions management is about ensuring the conversations stays open and collaborative, while also sticking to the meeting's agenda and goals.
+The key to effective discussion management is about ensuring the conversations stays open and collaborative, while also sticking to the meeting's agenda and goals.

 - **Encouraging Participation:** While it's not necessary for everyone in the meeting to participate all the time, the meeting lead should at least encourage active participation from other team members.
 This keeps the conversation alive and fosters greater collaborativeness.